tobydickenson/PushPullFeeder/README.md

 The original model supports a dazzling array of configuration parameters.
 Here I present some useful parameter sets that I use in production on the lumenpnp.

-# Change Features
+# Changed Features

 ## Improvements for parts in paper tape
-- There are several changes to the profile of the inset to reduce part jumpiness.
-Firstly, this model grips the tape all around the pick window, to solidly hold the tape and minimise the risk that vibrations cause a part to jump.
+- The "inset" is the part which holds the tape as it passes through the feeder.
+There are several changes to the profile of the inset to reduce part jumpiness.
+Firstly, this model grips the tape all around the pick window, to firmly hold the tape and minimise the risk that vibrations cause a part to jump.
 - The grip after the pick window is arched to allow any mispicked parts to be expelled out the front of the feeder.
 - One of the final actions during the push/pull feed cycle is that the reverse-blocking tooth engages with the sprocket holes.
 This has been seen to cause jumpiness in very lightweight parts.
-A new slot in the tape inset acts to decouple these vibrations.
+A new slot in the inset acts to decouple these vibrations.
 This slot is located between the reverse-blocking tooth and the pick area.

 ## Improvements for parts in embossed plastic tape
 - Add a second reverse-blocking tooth to minimise the possibility of it not engaging with very thin plastic tape.